Skip to main content

 3. Below the table an additional section with an action selection appears.
 Select the desired bulk action — one of them is Project release

-4. In the extended section the field Project release now appears with the options To check or Released; choose Released and save
+4. In the extended section the field Project release now appears with the options to check or released.
+Choose released and save

 5. ZEP sets the release status for all selected times at once and automatically records the user and the timestamp of the status change